nforgeio/neonKUBE/Doc/DEVELOPER.md

     * Go to the neonKUBE [repository](https://github.com/nforgeio/neonKUBE).
     * Click the *green* **Code** button and select **Open in Visual Studio**
     * A *Launch Application* dialog will appear.
 Select **Microsoft Visual Studio Protocol Handler Selector** and click **Open Link**
     * Choose or enter the directory where the repository will be cloned.
-This defaults to a user-specific folder.
+This defaults to a user specific folder.
 I typically change this to a global folder to keep the file paths short.
     * Click **Clone**

 14. Configure the build **environment variables**: